Sinus Headache (cont.)

 What are the symptoms of a sinus headache?

-Pain is the primary symptom of a sinus headache, usually due to the increased pressure and decreased drainage from the affected sinus cavity.
+Pain and pressure are the primary symptoms of a sinus headache, usually due to the increased inflammation and decreased drainage from the affected sinus cavity.
 The pain of a sinus headache is often described as an increasing pressure sensation overlying the sinus that is blocked.
 The part of the face in the area of the affected sinus can be tender to touch.
 The pain can increase with changing position of the head, or when first getting up out of bed, again because of increased pressure within the sinus cavities.

 Symptoms with sinus infection